cdandre2010/MultiAgentTradingSystemV2/PROGRESS.md

 # Project Progress Tracker

-## Current Focus: Basic Frontend and Visualization Components
+## Current Focus: Frontend Visualization Components
-We've successfully completed implementing the Data/Feature Agent and its integration with the ConversationalAgent.
-Our next priority is completing the basic frontend implementation before moving on to specialized visualization components.
+We've successfully completed implementing the Basic Frontend structure (Issue 1.4) with React, along with the Data/Feature Agent and its integration with the ConversationalAgent.
+Our next priority is implementing specialized visualization components.

 The recent progress includes:
 1. ✅ Issue 3.1.1: Data Versioning and Audit System - Completed!